Thursday, June 18, 2009

 Comments on "208 to 1: World Cup 2010 Eliminations Timeline"

-Blogger amir said ...
+Blogger Amir said ...
 (6:23 AM, June 26, 2008) :

 Greece in 2006...

-Anonymous peteo said ...
+Anonymous Anonymous said ...
 (3:59 AM, September 13, 2008) :

 It was reported Ethiopia got kicked out of WCQ.